Human rights in Uzbekistan: Freedom of religion

 Religious literature which is not state-approved, including the Bible, is often confiscated and destroyed.

 Forum 18, a human rights organisation based in Norway, has documented raids by Uzbek police in which participants in unregistered religious services were beaten, fined, threatened and intimidated.
 In August 2005 one of the organisation's reporters was detained and deported by the authorities at Tashkent airport in Uzbekistan.

 The Office of Public Information of Jehovah's Witnesses has documented several cases with imprisonment for teaching religion.
 The Barnabas Fund also states that Pastor Dmitri Shestakov was imprisoned for 4 years for Christian activities.

 Torture

 U.S.-based Human Rights Watch said in November 2007 that Uzbek prison authorities routinely beat prisoners and use electric shocks, asphyxiation and sexual humiliation to extract information and confessions.
 According to a forensic report commissioned by the British embassy, in August 2002 two prisoners were boiled to death.
 According to a report by the Human Rights Watch, Muslim prisoners have been tortured for praying.
+The United Nations Committee Against Torture described "widespread, routine torture and ill-treatment" in Uzbekistan.